Tommy Van Scoy: Biography

-Van Scoy was born March 22, 1920, in Bear Creek, Pennsylvania.
+Van Scoy was born March 22, 1920, in Bear Creek Township, Pennsylvania.
 His mother died when he was 8 years old.
-In the 1930s his father a, former steelworker, had a difficult time finding work during the Great Depression.
+In the 1930s, his father, a former steelworker, had a difficult time finding work during the Great Depression.
 Young Van Scoy graduated from Coughlin High School and made money as a newspaper boy and as a shoeshiner.
 Van Scoy was a Golden Gloves boxer.
-In 1942 he joined the Army, where the flip of a coin ignited a new interest.
+In 1942 he joined the Army, where a coin toss led to his developing an interest in watch repair.

-"While I was in the army, I went to San Antonio.
-I with two other officers and we flipped a coin to see who would pay for the movie.
+While I was in the army, I went to San Antonio.
+I was with two other officers, and we flipped a coin to see who would pay for the movie.
 I lost and the coin landed on the crystal of my watch and broke it."
-He took the watch to a repair shop, and when the jeweler learned he was interested in the inner workings of the timepiece, the jeweler taught Van Scoy how to fix a watch.
+He took the watch to a repair shop, and when the jeweler learned that he was interested in the inner workings of the timepiece, he taught Van Scoy how to repair watches.

 After returning home from the military in 1945, he rented a second floor retail space in Wilkes-Barre, Pennsylvania and opened his first jewelry store.
 Several years later he decided he could make more money selling diamonds exclusively.
 He often said: "I sell the same or better diamond for less!"

 In the early 1980s, Van Scoy became known in New England and the Mid-Atlantic States for his halting testimonials in radio commercials for the "Van Scoy Diamond Mine."
 He also sponsored a NASCAR Winston Cup Series race known as the Van Scoy Diamond Mine 500 (now known as the Pocono 400).
 The final race of the sponsorship was in 1985 with Bill Elliott winning the race.
 His commercials sometimes included this jingle: